Proxy and forwarding services

 - Buyee - Partnered with Yahoo!
 Auction Japan, if you ever use Y!AJ and click the buying from overseas option, this is what you'll be using.
 They are very simple and easy to use, however they charge 500 Yen per item to consolidate your package which will quickly add up.
 Buyee will store your item for 90 days, it is unknown what they will do with the item after that period is over.

 - Zenmarket ★ - They are easy to use, you can bid for things yourself or place a sniper bid.
-They charge a flat rate commission of 300 yen per item and their packaging is very good.
+They charge 300 yen per item plus a 3.35% money transfer fee and up to 9% for shipping insurance.
+Their packaging is very good.
 Their search is not the greatest and it occasionally misses items, it is therefore recommended for you to use the Japanese website when looking through Y!AJ and the like and then to paste the website into Zenmarket.
 There is no consolidation fee when combining items.
 Zenmarket will hold your item for 45 days before they will start to charge you per day.

 - 2you4 - They are quite cheap and have good customer service.
 They will not undervalue and will change the value if there’s a receipt in the package they get.